amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 ---
 layout: post
-title: "To model or not to model errors, that is the question!"
+title: To model or not to model errors, that is the question!
+subtitle: Handle errors without hurting your code
 date: 2024-08-12 00:34:00 -0700
 categories: modeling
 ---

-## Introduction
+{: .box-warning}
 When coding, handling errors is an inevitable challenge.
 We've all faced the question: What if this bit of code fails?
 But beyond just anticipating potential failures, how do we effectively communicate to others who might use our code that certain errors are expected?
-Moreover, what kinds of errors are always possible?
+Moreover, what kinds of errors are possible?

+## Introduction

-To explore this, we'll use a function as a representative example—a self-contained piece of code that can be called upon when needed.
+To explore this, we will use a function as a representative example of a self-contained piece of code that can be called upon when needed.

 A function is fundamentally defined by two main components: input and output.